ozalpozqur/altogic-auth-remix/README.md

 ### Replacing app/routes/api/logout.js with the following code:

-In this page we will remove session and user infos from state and storage.
+In this page we will remove session and user info from state and storage.
 ```js
 //  app/routes/api/logout.js
 import { logout } from '~/utils/auth.server';